TauferLab/NASMo-TiAM/2_Data_Preprocessing/README.md

 #### 2.2.1.3	Masking to the region of interest
 Masking of North American DEM mosaic.
 * The output keeps data only within the North America boundary.
+### 2.2.2	Calculation of Terrain Parameters
+This part of the process calculates 15 terrain parameters using the “Basic Terrain Analysis” tool in the “TA compound analysis” of RSAGA.

+Terrain parameters calculated.
+1. Analytical Hillshading
+2. Aspect
+3. Channel Network Base Level
+4. Vertical Distance to Channel Network
+5. Flow Accumulation
+6. Convergence Index
+7. Elevation
+8. Length-Slope Factor
+9. Longitudinal Curvature
+10. Cross Sectional Curvature
+11. Relative Slope Position
+12. Slope
+13. Topographic Wetness Index
+14. Catchment Area
+15. Valley Depth
+-	The DEM must be in a projection based on metric units (e.g., LAEA).
+-	Once the parameters are calculated, each raster output must be reprojected to WGS84 to be comparable with the ESA-CCI biweekly means created in script 2.1
+-	This process takes about 4-5 days to finish in a computer with an Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz 3.79 GHz processor, 16 cores and 64 GB of Installed RAM.